Rigellute/spotify-tui/README.md

 ### Cargo (Linux)

-Eventually, there should be prebuilt binaries available in the Github release, but until then you can install via Rust's package mananger `cargo`.
+Eventually, there should be prebuilt binaries available in the Github release, but until then you can install via Rust's package manager `cargo`.

 First, install [Rust](https://www.rust-lang.org/tools/install) (using the recommended `rustup` installation method) and then